johnedstone/user_params_in_yaml/README.md

 python run_me_sample_params.py
 ```

-* Besides demonstrating use yaml for users params, also demonstrates logging, and pathlib for Windows and Linux.
+* Besides demonstrating using yaml for users params, also demonstrates logging, and pathlib for Windows and Linux.
 This code works on Linux cli, Linux Canopy, and Windows Spyder
 * Read below for more information

 ### Purpose